bytefish/libfacerec/doc/source/api/example/example_gender_classification.rst

 Introduction
 ------------

-A lot of people interested in face recognition are also interested in gender classification.
-In this tutorial you'll learn how to perform gender classification with OpenCV and libfacerec.
+You want to decide wether a given face is *male* or *female*.
+In this tutorial you'll learn how to perform a gender classification with OpenCV and libfacerec.

 Prerequisites
 -------------

 First of all you'll need some sample images of male and female faces.
-I have decided to search celebrity faces using `Google Images <http://www.google.com/images>`_ with the faces filter turned on (my god, they have great algorithms at `Google <http://www.google.com>`_!).
+I've decided to search faces of celebrities using `Google Images <http://www.google.com/images>`_ with the faces filter turned on (my god, they have great algorithms at `Google <http://www.google.com>`_!).
 My database has 8 male and 5 female subjects, each with 10 images.
-Here are the names if you aren't that creative:
+Here are the names, if you don't know who to search:

 * Angelina Jolie
 * Arnold Schwarzenegger